raspberrypilearning/gbic-pair-programming-2/en/step_1.md

 First, you are going to access the session resources that you will need for the Pair Programming project.

 --- task ---
-Open the Pair Programming resource portal{:target="_blank"}, where you can explore all the resources for Lessons 1 to 12.
+Open the Pair Programming resource portal, where you can explore all the resources for Lessons 1 to 12.
 The webpage is the access portal for all the resources relating to the Pair Programming project.

 --- /task ---